lemberck/chatbot-watsonDiscovery/README.md

 # Aidan, the Coursera Virtual Assistant for Students
 This is my Capstone Project for IBM's Applied AI Professional Certificate.
 Aidan is a virtual assistant/chatbot powered by Watson AI, with Watson Discovery and Watson Assistant integration.

 With Discovery integration, Aidan has acess to a Coursera catalog with information about 500 courses JSON files using advanced NLP, Concept Tagging and Keyword Extraction enrichments as data mining features.
+Similarly, Aidan has acess to Coursera Help Articles to answer FAQ about the courses.

 It was deployed at a Facebook Page.
 You can interact with Aidan here:

 [Facebook Messenger Link](https://m.me/studentadvisorchatbot) **[Requires Facebook account]**